The Colorado Homeschool Law “In A Nutshell”

 … unlike web pages.

 The Law in a Nutshell is a pdf “ebook”.
 Shortly after payment is received, you’ll receive an email with a receipt and instructions how to download the file.
 Remember to check your spam folder!
-Technology does have its glitches sometimes.
-So, if you encounter any problems, contact Cindy.
+Technology does have its glitches.
+If you encounter any problems, contact Cindy.
 I’ll fix ‘er.